The starlings lean

-My poetry has appeared in The Rialto, The Interpreter’s House, Firth, Lighthouse, Agenda, Magma, Ambit, Poetry Salzburg, The North, Envoi, ArtemisPOETRY, Earthlines, The Moth, Under The Radar, Bare Fiction, Poetry Ireland Review, Dark Mountain, New Writing Scotland, Pushing Out The Boat, Northwords Now, Acumen and others.
+My poetry has appeared in The Rialto, The Interpreter’s House, Firth, Lighthouse, Agenda, Magma, Ambit, Poetry Salzburg Review, The North, Envoi, ArtemisPOETRY, Earthlines, The Moth, Under The Radar, Bare Fiction, Poetry Ireland Review, Dark Mountain, New Writing Scotland, Pushing Out The Boat, Northwords Now, Acumen, Atrium and others.
 Read Grass Verge Near Soissons published on Ink, Sweat and Tears here and Lost and Found in the Palacio de Pena published by And Other Poems here.
 In 2015 my commissioned poem Bread Generations was featured on Radio 4’s ethical and religious discussion programme Something Understood.
 My first collection Not Lost Since Last Time was published by Oversteps Books in 2013 and launched at StAnza International Poetry Festival.
+You can read reviews of my work here.

 My poetry has been anthologised by Worple Press, Vanguard Poetry, Sidekick Books, Candlestick Press, Second Light Press, Grey Hen Press, Cinnamon Press and Fair Acre Press.
 I’ve contributed to seven publications so far from Beautiful Dragons Press.

 I’ve read at Shore Poets in Edinburgh, Wigtown Book Festival 2012 and 2013, StAnza International Poetry Festival 2013, Wenlock Poetry Festival 2013 and Dartington Hall Ways With Words Festival 2013.
 In 2014 I read at Wenlock Poetry Festival and Ledbury Poetry Festival.

 In 2015 I was Poet in Residence for Wenlock Poetry Festival, and read at the Finale event with Carol Ann Duffy and Imtiaz Dharker.
 I have also performed at Cheltenham Poetry Festival, Cheltenham Book Festival and at Welshpool and Swindon Poetry Festivals.

-Read ‘What’s Human’, which was included in the tenth issue of Best Scottish Poems, an online selection of twenty of the best poems by Scottish poets to appear in books, pamphlets and literary magazines during 2013.
+Read ‘What’s Human’, which was included in the tenth issue of Best Scottish Poems, an online annual selection of twenty of the best poems by Scottish poets to appear in books, pamphlets and literary magazines.

 I’m a member of Writing West Midland’s writer development programme, Room 204 and of Border Poets.
 I used to organise The Poetry Lounge in Ludlow, but now help fix up Shrewsbury Poetry Night.